PlanQK/planqk-platform-docs/cookbook/tutorial-dwave/index.rst

    #variables:
    #  LOG_LEVEL: INFO

-Furthermore, you may want to add the D-Wave SDK also to the ``requirements.txt`` file.
+Furthermore, you may want to add the D-Wave Ocean SDK also to the ``requirements.txt`` file.
 Then, you are able to initialize a Python virtual environment.
 You could use the ``requirements.txt`` to create a virtual environment with the tooling of your choice or you use Conda: